wsking233/Freejoas-backend/README.md

 # Freejoas-backend
  This is the back-end server for freejoas app

-Front-end is developed by [EugeneRaynerNZ](https://github.com/EugeneRaynerNZ), vist  [here](https://github.com/EugeneRaynerNZ/freejoas) to see more.
+Front-end is developed and maintained with [EugeneRaynerNZ](https://github.com/EugeneRaynerNZ).

+You are welcome to explore the functionality by visit: freejoas.com.

 # API Documentation